ESF:MPE_DIS1 Diploma Thesis Seminar 1 - Course Information

 - there are 13 fields of study the course is directly associated with, display

 - Course objectives

-- In the Diploma Thesis Seminar 1, student starts working on the Diploma Thesis.
-The aim of the seminar is a student's understanding of substantive and formal requirements for a Diploma Thesis and their application in writing of the Thesis.
-The result of the seminar should be the work done according to the instructions of the supervisor.
+- In the Diploma Thesis Seminar 1, the student starts working on the Diploma Thesis.
+The aim of the seminar is a student's understanding of substantive and formal requirements for a Diploma Thesis and their application in writing the Thesis.
+The result of the seminar should be the work done according to the supervisor's instructions.